 Howard Pepper 1918

-My father had a ranch twenty miles southeast of Havre.
+Dad had a ranch twenty miles southeast of Havre.
 He was born in 1898 and lived his life as if the world had stopped around 1930.
 Many of the following events can be attributed to that fact.

-He asked me, “Is the can full?”
+He asked me, “Can’t’s full?”

 I nodded.

-Dad looked at Jack.
+He turned to Jack.
 “You coming to dinner?”

 He shook his head.
 “I’ve got some things to do first.”

-Jack looked puzzled, but he would not question my dad.
+Jack looked puzzled, but he didn’t ask.

 Dad turned to look at him and asked, “What the hell are you doing?”

-The night was a whirlwind of activity.
-My mother made ham sandwiches and potato salad, so the air was full of the scent of mustard and horseradish.
-My dad was outside checking off items as Jack loaded the pickup.
-I had finished filling my little backpack, so I was staying as small as possible to avoid being drawn into the melee.
+Mom made ham sandwiches and potato salad, so the air was full of the scent of mustard and horseradish.
+Dad was outside checking off items while Jack loaded the dirty GMC four-wheel-drive pickup.
+I had filled my little backpack, so I was staying as small as possible to avoid being drawn into the melee.
 Finally, they got down to the tackle.

 Dad seemed obsessed with the sinkers, having fished this spot before.
 He said, “Is that all the heavy sinkers we have?
 We’re going to lose some.”